 Much of the work that we are doing today involves renovating existing golf courses.
 Depending in part on the age of the course, the scope of these projects varies greatly from completely rebuilding putting greens or tees to improving fairway drainage and renovating bunkers.
 Since it would be impossible to adequately cover all types of renovation projects with such limited space, I’ve limited this particular article to identifying five important elements to consider when planning a bunker renovation project.

-In the fairway, we use cross bunkers, directional bunkers or framing bunkers to frame the hole, define the landing areas and to create strategy.
+In the fairway, we use cross bunkers, directional bunkers, or framing bunkers to frame the hole, define the landing areas, and to create a strategy.
 Around the green, we use bunkers to guard the green and to create preferred angles of approach.
 Generally, greenside bunkers are a little deeper and a little more dramatic than fairway bunkers.
-How far we place the bunker from the putting surface is dependent in part upon the length of the hole, the size of the green, how difficult we want the hole to play and, again, the type of course we are working on.
+How far we place the bunker from the putting surface is dependent in part upon the length of the hole, the size of the green, how difficult we want the hole to play, and, again, the type, of course, we are working on.